univention/univention-corporate-server/doc/app-center/configurations.rst

 purpose.
 Please see an overview of the involved scripts and the parameters they are called with in the figure below.
 More information on the scripts themselves can be found in the following sections.

+During upgrade process you may need to run commands inside a container of your app, for example, to run a data migration.
+For more information, refer to :ref:`command-univention-app`.

 .. _upgrade-scripts-app-flow-update: